GuptaSiddhant/react-trigger/readme.md

 # React Trigger

-Publish and listen to changes of Tiggers.
+Publish and listen to changes of Triggers.
 Implementation of RxJs Subject.

 Requires: React ^16.8 for hooks and RxJS.